irhesri/ProjectEuler/README.md

 [Hackerrank] Given a number, you have to write it in words.

 [projecteuler] Find the number of letters used to write out all the numbers from 1 to a given number, inclusive. (writing out numbers is in compliance with British usage)
+___
+## <a href=https://www.hackerrank.com/contests/projecteuler/challenges/euler018/problem?isFullScreen> Problem 18: </a>  Maximum path sum I <sup>[Easy]</sup>
+Find the maximum sum of numbers that can be obtained by starting at the top of a triangle of numbers and moving to adjacent numbers on the row below, for a given triangle.